microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-04.md

 ## Description
 You should be able to either:
-- Scenario 01: Configure secured backend APIs in a private network
+- For Scenario 01: Configure secured backend APIs in a private network
-- Scenario 02: Configure OAuth2 authorization when calling Hello API

-## Success Criteria
-For Scenario 01:
-1. Create a new Function App in Elastic Premium plan which will be imported to APIM as Hello Internal API.
+    - Create a new Function App in Elastic Premium plan which will be imported to APIM as Hello Internal API.
-1. The existing API - Hello API - will now become the public/external API.
+    - The existing API - Hello API - will now become the public/external API.
 The new path should configured in APIM as: https://apim-{{unique_id}}.azure-api.net/external/hello
-1. Secure internal Hello Function App by enabling networking feature by either:
+    - Secure internal Hello Function App by enabling networking feature by either:
         - Only accepts traffic coming from the APIM subnet
         - Assigning a private endpoint to the Function App
-1. Import the new Function App as Hello Internal API to APIM.
+    - Import the new Function App as Hello Internal API to APIM.
 The new path should be: https://apim-{{unique_id}}.azure-api.net/internal/hello
-1. Secure external Hello API so that it would only accept requests routed from Application Gateway.
+    - Secure external Hello API so that it would only accept requests routed from Application Gateway, which includes setting-up an APIM policy.
+    - To allow routes to external Hello API only, you should configure URL redirection mechanism in Application Gateway so that:
+        - All calls to the AGW endpoint with the path /external/* (http://pip-{{unique_id}}.australiaeast.cloudapp.azure.com/external)  would go to https://api.{{unique_id}}.azure-api.net/external/hello
+        - While calls to the default path http://pip-{{unique_id}}.australiaeast.cloudapp.azure.com/ returns HTTP 404.

-For Scenario 02:
+- For Scenario 02: Configure OAuth2 authorization when calling Hello API
-1. Configure OAuth 2.0 authorization in APIM
+    - Configure OAuth 2.0 authorization in APIM
-    1. Register a client application (e.g. APIM Developer Portal or [Postman](https://www.postman.com/)) in Azure AD.
+        - Register a client application (e.g. APIM Developer Portal or [Postman](https://www.postman.com/)) in Azure AD.
 This will be used to make calls to Hello API via APIM.
-    1. Configure JWT validation policy to pre-authorize requests to Hello API.
+        - Configure JWT validation policy to pre-authorize requests to Hello API.
-    1. Register Hello API Function app as an AD application.
+        - Register Hello API Function app as an AD application.
-1. Call Hello API from your client application successfully.
+    - Call Hello API from your client application successfully.

+## Success Criteria
+- Scenario 01:
+    - Verify that you can send GET and POST requests to the public endpoint (https://apim-{{unique_id}}.azure-api.net/external/hello) and get a HTTP 200 response.
+    - Verify that you can send GET and POST requests to the internal endpoint (https://apim-{{unique_id}}.azure-api.net/internal/hello) over the private network (e.g. from a jumpbox VM) and get HTTP 200 response.

+- Scenario 02:
+    - Verify that you are able get an access token via the OAuth 2.0 authorization code flow.
+    - Verify that you are able to send GET and POST requestS to Hello API (passing the access token into the Authorization header) via the public endpoint () and get a HTTP 200 response.

 ## Learning Resources